BioImaging-NKI/Foci-analyzer/README.md

 # Foci-analyzer

 ImageJ macro for the analysis of foci (e.g. DNA damage) in nuclei (or cells).
 Works on 2D/3D fluorescence images, including multiseries files, as long as all series have the same dimensions.
 The macro doesn't work on timelapse images (yet).
 A (slightly tedious) workaround is splitting your timepoints first.
-This option may be included in a future version.
+This option ~~may be included in a future version~~ will be supported in version 2.0 (to be released in May 2025).

 Author: Bram van den Broek, The Netherlands Cancer Institute (b.vd.broek@nki.nl or bioimaging@nki.nl). @bramvdbroek on [image.sc](https://forum.image.sc/).